dieterichlawson/snax/README.md

 # SNAX

-You're hungry for a dead-simple functional deep learning library?
+Hungry for a dead-simple functional deep learning library?

 You came to the right place.